Battle-Modders/mod_modular_vanilla/ReadMe.md

 ```squirrel
 :Const.MV_HireableCharacterBackgrounds
 ```
 Modular Vanilla adds this array that is populated with the filenames of all backgrounds which are hireable from settlements.
-This list is populated during the `AfterHooks` queue bucket automatically by iterating over all `settlement` with their `.m.DraftList` and `attached_location`, `building` and `situation` with their `onUpdateDraftList` functions.
-You can also push manual entries to this list, but this should be done before `AfterHooks`.
+This list is populated during the `FirstWorldInit` queue bucket automatically by iterating over all `settlement` with their `.m.DraftList` and `attached_location`, `building` and `situation` with their `onUpdateDraftList` functions.
+You can also push manual entries to this list, but this should be done before `FirstWorldInit`.

 ## Const.MoraleCheckType
 MV adds the following new morale check types.
 Naturally, each morale check type can also be used in the `properties.MoraleCheckBravery` and `properties.MoraleCheckBraveryMult` arrays.